Musevver/Sonic-Black-Hole/README.md

 ## Preface
 **What this is:**
-- a passion project and learning opportunity
+- a passion project and learning opportunity.
-- an educational tool that serves as a good intro to the dynamics of black hole analogs
+- an educational tool that serves as a good intro to the dynamics of black hole analogs.

 **What this isn't:**
-- a fully accurate, research grade quantum simulation of a sonic black hole
+- a fully accurate, research grade quantum simulation of a sonic black hole.

 ## Parameters
 - `Nx` — number of spatial grid points (default 300).
 Improves spatial resolution, uses more memory.